-Looking for some of the best free online games to play right now?
+Looking for some of the best online games with no downloads to play right now?
 Publishers like Steam and Epic Games are busy locking horns over their digital storefronts and platforms, but there’s a rich world of fun browser games that can be accessed directly through the web.
 No launchers or two-factor authentication, no agonising downloads or hard drive space juggling, just instant, free online games.

-Here are the best free online games for PC.
+Here are the best free online games for PC with no downloads:

-Forge of Empires takes elements from the Civ and Age of Empires series and mixes them together to create one of the free online games for PC.
+Forge of Empires takes elements from the Civ and Age of Empires series and mixes them together to create one of the PC’s best free online games, no download required.
 You start off in the stone age with a few shabby huts and a couple of spearmen to prop up your humble enclave of humanity, and over many, many hours you’ll progress your people through several historical eras, researching new military, scientific, welfare, and cultural institutions.
 Combat and expansion play out in separate screens, offering a little more space for players to flex their tactical muscles.

 Aside from being able to add famous faces from the franchise to your army like Arya Stark, Jon Snow, and Daenerys Targaryen, one of the game’s best features is its JRPG-inspired battle scenes, which offer the kind of cinematic flair and scale that’s often missing from free browser games.